 The situation involving the Kurds in Turkey remains unresolved.
 At about 18% of the population, the Kurds typically do not adhere to the government’s policy of assimilation into Turkish identity.
 They are primarily concentrated in the eastern and southern regions of Anatolia, and have been struggling to gain more autonomy in this area.
 In the summer of 2012, the conflict with the PKK took a violent turn, in parallel with the Syrian civil war as President Bashar al-Assad ceded control of several Kurdish cities in Syria to the Democratic Union Party (PYD), the Syrian affiliate of the PKK.
 Turkish foreign minister Ahmet Davutoglu accused the Assad government of arming the PYD.
 Turkey is continuing to attempt to resolve this crisis along with the large numbers of recent refugees caused by the Syrian civil war.
 As part of this, Turkey has requested aid packages from the United Nations High Commissioner for Refugees.

-Although Turkey is a secular state with no official religion, over 98% of the population is Muslim, adhering to Sunni Islam.
-The Shia Alevi and Sufi sects are also present while the remainder follows Christianity, Judaism, or is non-religious.
-The Mevlevi order of Sufism, led by Mevlana Celaleddin Rumi, is one of the most well known of these small sects due to its affiliation with the Whirling Dervishes.
+Turkey has also been a historical landmark of various Sufi orders such as the Bektashi, Mevlevi and Nakshibendi.
+The Mevlevi order of Sufism, led by Mevlana Celaleddin Rumi, is one of the most well known of these small sects due to its affiliation with the whirling dervishes.
 These Sufis perform a fast, spinning dance in the attempt to reach spiritual ecstasy, and the practice has become a prominent tourist attraction.
 Yet in modern Turkey the Sufi movement has been pushed underground due to the ban on zawiyas, local religious orders in 1925 by Atatürk.
 Thus, only a minority of the Muslim population identifies as Sufi.

 Turkey’s cultural heritage is a blend of Turkic, Ottoman, and Western traditions.
 Sitting at the juncture of Europe and Asia, Turkey is an amalgamation of many identities.
-Ottoman art flourished during the 16th and 17th centuries during the reign of Suleyman I, which lead to an increased production of illuminated manuscripts, textiles, and a variety of ceramics.
+Ottoman art flourished during the 16th and 17th centuries during the reign of Suleyman I, which led to an increased production of illuminated manuscripts, textiles, and a variety of ceramics.